 There are a few general examinations such as the eye exam, dental exam, urine routine, and physical exams that are also carried out.
 The doctor may recommend some lifestyle changes in case the BMI is over the normal limit or in case the other tests indicate any risk of developing some condition in the future.

 It is important to get your blood pressure checked along with these exams.
 In case of a normal BP, there is nothing to worry about and it is enough to get it checked once in two years.
-However, when the BP is elevated or low, you may need regular check-ups along with medications.
-High BP may be indicative of some other underlying or associated condition and the doctor may recommend diabetes screening and cholesterol tests in such a case.
+However, when the BP is elevated or low, you may need regular BP check-ups along with medications, if required.
+High BP in the 20s-30s age group may be indicative of some other underlying or associated condition and the doctor may recommend certain tests including an ultrasound of the abdomen, thyroid test, diabetes screening and cholesterol test, etc.

 When you touch 40

 If you’ve been religious with your health checks since your 20s or 30s, there may not be new surprises or problems.
 You would already be handling them.
 In case you haven’t had a health check until your 40s, its time to get the following done:

 - Anemia screening(Hemoglobin)

 - Cholesterol screening